Super Bowl 2023: Best picks, player props to consider for Eagles vs. Chiefs

 The Eagles came into the season with high expectations, since they traded for A.J.
 Brown and had a stellar draft.
 Their offensive line might be the best in the entire league, and the defense is also very good.
 Add quarterback Jalen Hurts’ growth and athleticism to that, and you have a special mix of talent that led the Eagles to the best record in the NFC.

 Now, for the fun part.
 This is a game that appears to be evenly matched, and should come down to the wire.
-Most have the expectation of this game to be a classic, and I can’t blame them.
+Most expect this one to be a classic, and I can’t blame them.
 But I have learned my lesson in the past when Mahomes is in big games.
 The league MVP rarely loses in big moments, and shows up time and time again.
 So I’m going with the Chiefs to take this game and win by at least 10 points.
 31-20, Kansas City over Philadelphia.

 Here’s a fun parlay I placed on DraftKings: